masumi-network/kodosumi/README.md

 ### STEP 6 - Look around

 Visit kodosumi admin panel at [http://localhost:3370](http://localhost:3370).
 The default user is defined in `config.py` and reads `name=admin` and `password=admin`.
 If one or more Ray serve applications are not yet available when kodosumi starts, you need to refresh the list of registered flows.
-Visit [Routes Screen](http://localhost:3370/admin/routes) in the [Admin Panel](http://localhost:3370/admin/flow).
-See also the [OpenAPI documents with Swagger](http://localhost:3370/schema/swagger).
+Visit **Routes Screen** at [(http://localhost:3370/admin/routes](http://localhost:3370/admin/routes) in the **Admin Panel** at [http://localhost:3370/admin/flow](http://localhost:3370/admin/flow).
+See also the **OpenAPI documents with Swagger** [http://localhost:3370/schema/swagger](http://localhost:3370/schema/swagger).

 If all went well, then you see a couple of test services.
 Be aware you need some OpenAPI, Exa and Serper API keys if you want to use all Agentic Services.